mnbbrown/mnbbrown.github.io/_posts/2016-01-23-factory-pattern-in-golang.markdown

 This interface driven approach allows you to do injection and makes mocking simple for unit tests. i.e you can test against `MockDataStore` which implements the `DataStore` interface rather than having to spin up an instances of PostgreSQL for your unit tests.
 That said, you should still be writing integration tests against a real version of PostgreSQL to account for SQL errors and other quirks you could have missed.

 Like what you read?
-Or think I'm wrong - let me know [@mnbbrown](https://twitter.com/mnbbrown).
+Or think I'm wrong - let me know via [@mnbbrown](https://twitter.com/mnbbrown).